Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Introduction

 \subsection{Related work}

-Traditionally, detecting artifacts in EEG has relied on signal processing and extensive hand-crafted feature extraction methods \citep{Raduntz2018, Burger2015, Rozario2015}.
-In addition to being time-consuming, a limitation of these approaches is the requirement of multistep preprocessing of sensor data, which limits the transfer to other setups \citep{Bahador2020}.
-With the advancement of deep learning and data availability, artificial neural networks have been extensively explored to analyze physiological signals and time series, including EEG.
-Deep learning architectures based on convolutional neural networks (CNNs) and recurrent neural networks (RNNs) can learn features directly from raw data with minimal preprocessing and feature engineering requirements, making them more potent than traditional machine learning methods.
-For example, a CNN-based cascade model with a transformer was developed to detect five types of artifacts from individual channels and to determine whether a multi-channel EEG segment was artifact-free or not \citep{peh2022}.
-Another architecture implemented a convolution encoder-decoder to correct EEG segments labeled as artifacts based on outlier detection from extracted features \citep{saba2021}.
-The artifact segments were then interpolated using data from the previous and following EEG segments.
-However, neither approach analyzes the exact temporal boundaries of the detected artifacts.
-Instead, artifacts are detected in fixed-length EEG segments.
-If an artifact is partially present in a segment, the non-artifact regions may also be corrected, and inaccuracies may be introduced.
+Traditionally, detecting artifacts in EEG has relied on signal processing and extensive hand-crafted feature extraction methods \citep{Raduntz2018, Burger2015, Rozario2015}. {\revisionc In the past decade numerous reviews have analyzed and compared these approaches \citep{islam2016,sadiya2021,mannan2018} }.
+To summarize, these approaches are time-consuming and require multistep preprocessing of sensor data, which impedes transfer to different hardware and setups \citep{Bahador2020}.
+With advances in deep learning and increased data availability, artificial neural networks have been extensively explored for analyzing physiological signals and time series, including EEG.
+Deep learning architectures based on convolutional neural networks (CNNs), recurrent neural networks (RNNs), and transformers can learn features directly from raw data with minimal preprocessing and feature engineering, {\revisionb making them more powerful than traditional machine learning methods.
+For instance, transformer-based architectures have been introduced to match the noisy input signals to their counterparts \citep{Chuang2025, Cai2025}.
+The models were learning to generate a clean output signal from a single noisy input based on paired data consisting of noisy signals and their denoised versions.
+Although these models are primarily designed for artifact removal, some incorporate artifact detection as an intermediate step to better isolate contaminated EEG segments before correction.
+For example, Saba-Sadiya et al. classified artifact segments prior to applying EEG correction based on outlier detection \citep{saba2021}.
+Peh et al. developed a CNN-based cascade model integrated in a transformer to detect five types of artifacts on the channel level and determine whether a multi-channel EEG segment was artifact-free or not \citep{peh2022}.
+Once identified, the corrupted segments were interpolated using data from adjacent clean segments.
+Aquilu\'e-Llorens et al. proposed a long short-term memory (LSTM)-based autoencoder architecture, leveraging the reconstruction error between input and output signals to identify artifact segments \citep{lorens2025}.
+Van-Stight et al. introduced a shallow CNN model for artifact detection.
+However, instead of reconstructing it, the contaminated segments are rejected \citep{Stigt2023}.
+Although all these strategies vary in design, they operate on the entire segment.
+This means that if an artifact is partially present in a segment, the non-artifact regions are corrected or discarded as well.
+This introduces potential inaccuracies in the reconstructed signal or, in the case of artifact rejection, unnecessary discarding of clean data, leading to a reduction in dataset size.
+This can be especially problematic for biomedical tasks where the data availability is limited.